 - Graduates will demonstrate a deep understanding of various disabilities and special educational needs commonly encountered in educational settings.
-They will be able to identify and assess individual student needs accurately. - Graduates will acquire a repertoire of effective strategies and interventions to provide comprehensive and personalized support to students with diverse needs.
-These strategies will focus on fostering academic success, socio-emotional development, and overall well-being. - Graduates will understand the critical importance of educational inclusion and diversity in the classroom.
-They will promote a student-centered approach that values and leverages the unique strengths and abilities of each student, creating an inclusive learning environment. - Graduates will develop collaboration skills to work closely with other education professionals, including occupational therapists, speech and language therapists, and special education specialists.
+They will be able to identify and assess individual student needs accurately. - Graduates will acquire a repertoire of effective strategies and interventions to provide comprehensive and personalized support to students with varied needs.
+These strategies will focus on fostering academic success, socio-emotional development, and overall well-being. - Graduates will promote a student-centered approach that values and leverages the unique strengths and abilities of each student, creating an inclusive learning environment. - Graduates will develop collaboration skills to work closely with other education professionals, including occupational therapists, speech and language therapists, and special education specialists.
 They will learn to collaborate effectively in designing personalized teaching plans and coordinating support services to meet the comprehensive needs of students. - Graduates will be advocates for equal educational opportunities for all students, regardless of their individual abilities, capacities, or circumstances.
-They will advocate for inclusive practices and policies that support the diverse needs of students in educational settings. - Graduates will continue to develop as education professionals, continually seeking opportunities for professional growth and learning.
+They will advocate for practices and policies that support the diverse needs of students in educational settings. - Graduates will continue to develop as education professionals, continually seeking opportunities for professional growth and learning.
 They will engage in reflective practices, ongoing professional development, and staying updated with best practices and research in the field of special education.